OSMLatam/OSM-Notes-Ingestion/README.md

   country profile.
   This is configured via a cron.
 * View the user or country's profile.
-  This is a basic version of the report, to test from command line.
+  This is a basic version of the report, to test from the command line.

 # Timing

-The whole process takes several hours, even days to complete, before the profile can be used for any user.
+The whole process takes several hours, even days to complete before the profile can be used for any user.

 **Notes synchronization**

-* 40 minutes: Downloading the countries and maritimes areas.
+* 40 minutes: Downloading the countries and maritime areas.
-  * This process has a pause between calls, because the public Overpass turbo restricts by number of requests per minute.
+  * This process has a pause between calls because the public Overpass turbo is restricted by the number of requests per minute.
     If another Overpass instance is used that do not blocks for many requests, the pause could be removed or reduced
-* 1 minute: Download Planet notes file.
+* 1 minute: Download the Planet notes file.
 * 4 minutes: Processing XML notes file, but this requires 6GB RAM for Saxon.
 * 8 hours: Locating notes in the appropriate country.
   * This DB process is in parallel with multiple threads.
-    The parallelism could be configured, for example to the number of cores.
+    The parallelism could be configured, for example to a given number of cores.
+    Also, it could be set to the current number of cores, by specifying the same values as the command `nproc`.
+    It is not recommended to have a higher value than the cores.

 **WMS layer**